corda/corda/docs/source/tutorial-contract.rst

 The first line simply gets the timestamp out of the transaction.
 Timestamping of transactions is optional, so a time may be missing here.
 We check for it being null later.

+.. note:: In future timestamping may be mandatory for all transactions.

-.. note:: In the Kotlin version, as long as we write a comparison with the transaction time first, the compiler will verify we didn't forget to check if it's missing.
+.. warning:: In the Kotlin version as long as we write a comparison with the transaction time first the compiler will verify we didn't forget to check if it's missing.
 Unfortunately due to the need for smooth Java interop, this check won't happen if we write e.g. ``someDate > time``, it has to be ``time < someDate``.
 So it's good practice to always write the transaction timestamp first.